ATTENDANCE AND PARTICIPATION

 schedule of assigned readings to keep up with the pace of the lectures

 and discussions.
-If you must miss a class, please notify one of the instructors in advance.
+If you must miss a class, you are required to notify the instructors in advance and in writing.

 Any unexcused absence after the first two will reduce your final